epfl-dlab/aiflows/website/public/docs/contributing_info/index.rst

-**Want To Contribute to aiFlows?**
+**Want To Contribute to Aiflows aiFlows?**
 ----------------------------------------------

-Connecting with Like-Minded Contributors & How to Get Help ?
+Connecting With Like-Minded Contributors & How To Get Help ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     Explore the :ref:`finding_collaborators` section for resources, tips, and guidance on connecting with potential collaborators, sharing project ideas, building your dream team or how to get help. 🚀🌟